arkady-emelyanov/go-shellparse/README.md

     * slice
 * Ability to expand variables like`${VAR}` with provided k/v map
 * DotEnv-like file parser
-* Remove unnecessary quotes from commands and agruments
+* Remove unnecessary quotes from commands and arguments

 ## Installation